 GS maintains internal procedures for the selection of Brokers, Trading Venues and other Execution Venues, both at the stage of on-boarding and throughout the relationship, in order to satisfy ourselves that those selections enabled us to obtain best execution on a consistent basis.
-These procedures include undertaking due diligence and regular assessments of execution quality.
+These procedures included undertaking due diligence and regular assessments of execution quality.

 In response to evolving market structure and client demand GS frequently evaluates existing and new execution venues.
-GS has added a variety of new execution venues during the reporting period, more specifically systematic internalisers and MTF's offering periodic auction and conditional order type functionality, including:
+GS did not add any new execution venues during the reporting period